logaretm/vee-validate/docs/guide/rules.md

 ### mimes params

-- `list:` List of comma separated mime types. `mimes:image/jpeg,image/png`
+- `list:` List of mime types.
+In string format it should be a comma separated list of mime types `mimes:image/jpeg,image/png`.
+In object form it should be an array of string values: `{ mimes: ['image/jpeg', 'image/png'] }`.

 <label class="label">Image File</label>
 <input v-validate="'mimes:image/*'" data-vv-as="image" name="mimes_field" type="file">